 Under no circumstances should officers intentionally place themselves directly in front of or behind of a motor vehicle with a noncompliant or irrational or “condition unknown person” at the wheel.

 Officers should use any reasonable barrier for protection from a moving motor vehicle.
-Whenever possible, an officer should attempt to place substantial physical barriers between him/herself and the vehicle of suspected risk.
+Whenever possible, an officer should attempt to place substantial physical barriers between themselves and the vehicle of suspected risk.
 Trees of substantive size, utility poles, concrete structures and other vehicles are often available to serve this purpose.

 Firing to disable a vehicle is prohibited.